 Each resident is provided with

 Furniture in some student rooms is moveable.
 In Whitmyre Hall, most furniture items, except beds, are permanently fixed.
-With the exception of closets, all furniture is moveable in Elkin Hall, McCarthy Hall, and University Towers apartments.
 All furniture is moveable in the suites buildings.

 Are there any special living options?

 See the Living Learning page for information about specialty floors.